 The check valve is an important component that restricts compressed air from back-flowing into the pump.

 When this component is defective, the discharge head of the pump will receive a high pressure of air.
 It will affect the pump’s motor might and stop it from restarting anytime the tank is full.
 However, the motor will start when the air tank is empty.

 How to Check if the Tank Check Valve Is Failing

 If your air tank has a defective check valve, there will be air leaks from the unloader.
 So you must run another spot to check carefully on the unloader valve.

-If the unloader valve is leaking, you need double check it but first check your tank check valve.
+If the unloader valve is leaking, you need to double-check it but first, check your tank check valve.
 A poorly seating or failed tank check valve is frequently the cause of what appears to be an unloader valve leak as the air will bleed out of the unloader from the tank as long as the compressor is NOT running.
 Try to confirm if the air leaks continue when the pump is inactive, and replace the check valve immediately.